-Since I completed all of my course work in my first year, I don’t need to be on campus anymore.
+I completed all of my course work in my first year, so now I don’t need to be on campus anymore.
 Essentially, I can work remotely because I am doing my own writing and research.
 This allows me to create my own schedule and therefore drastically increases the amount of travel I can do.

 Flexibility is key.

 Since I don’t have limited vacation time anymore, I am not bound by particular travel dates and can spontaneously ‘pull the trigger’ on a really great flight deal (like that one time I found RT airfare from Toronto to Bogota, Colombia for $440 with Skyscanner).

 When you only have certain dates you can travel, you are unfortunately less likely to snatch a deal.
 This is because airfare costs depend on the particular season, current events, trending destinations in the travel industry, and the airlines’ strategies for promotion and marketing.
 Having a flexible window of time for travel allows you to take advantage of sales as they arise.

 I prefer Skyscanner’s search engine, which allows you to search for airfare by MONTH to view the cheapest prices across time.